balmli/no.almli.utilitycost/README.md

 #### 1.0.5

-- Added trigger for 'Sum utility and grid price changed'
+- Added trigger for 'Sum electricity and grid price changed'
 - Added options for number of decimals for prices

 #### 1.0.4

-- Can add more than one 'Norwegian Utility Bill' device
+- Can add more than one 'Norwegian Electricity Bill' device
 - Added 'Sum daily cost' and 'Sum yearly cost' capabilities
 - Fixed calculation of grid yearly fixed amount